Padua: Antiquity

 With Rome's northwards expansion, Padua was gradually assimilated into the Roman Republic.
 In 175 BC, Padua requested the aid of Rome in putting down a local civil war.
 In 91 BC, Padua, along with other cities of the Veneti, fought with Rome against the rebels in the Social War.
 Around 49 (or 45 or 43) BC, Padua was made a Roman municipium under the Lex Julia Municipalis and its citizens ascribed to the Roman tribe, Fabia.
 At that time the population of the city was perhaps 40,000.
 The city was reputed for its excellent breed of horses and the wool of its sheep.
 In fact, the poet Martial remarks on the thickness of the tunics made there.

 By the end of the first century BC, Padua seems to have been the wealthiest city in Italy outside of Rome.
 The city became so powerful that it was reportedly able to raise two hundred thousand fighting men.
 However, despite its wealth, the city was also renowned for its simple manners and strict morality.
 This concern with morality is reflected in Livy's Roman History (XLIII.13.2) wherein he portrays Rome's rise to dominance as being founded upon her moral rectitude and discipline.
 Still later, Pliny, referring to one of his Paduan protégés' Paduan grandmother, Sarrana Procula, lauds her as more upright and disciplined than any of her strict fellow citizens (Epist. i.xiv.6).
-Padua also provided the Empire with notable intellectuals.
+Padua provided the Empire with notable intellectuals.
 Nearby Abano was the birthplace, and after many years spent in Rome, the death place of Livy, whose Latin was said by the critic Asinius Pollio to betray his Patavinitas (q.v.
 Quintilian, Inst.
 Or. viii.i.3).
 Padua was also the birthplace of Thrasea Paetus, Asconius Pedianus, and perhaps Valerius Flaccus.
 Christianity was introduced in Padua and in most of the Veneto region by Saint Prosdocimus.
 He is venerated as the first bishop of the city.
 His deacon, the Jewish convert Daniel, is also a saintly patron of the city.